A supergroup series for knot complements: Surgery

 The gluing formula (35) can be expressed via the inner product

 where $R$ is the orientation reversal map for the meridian

-So far, we have bordisms with one boundary component of genus 1.
-In order to arrive at the complete structure of the TQFT, for example, we have to consider bordisms with multiple number of boundary components of genus 1 and higher genus as well.
+So far, we have considered bordisms with one boundary component of genus 1.
+In order to arrive at the complete structure of the TQFT, for example, we have to consider bordisms with multiple number of boundary components of genus 1, as well as those of higher genus.
 We hope to investigate them in the future.